 This all leads to the overwhelming feeling of isolation and loneliness that is a common expat experience.
 It leaves one wanting a friend to go through this struggle as support.
 However, at the end of the day, these problems are no one else’s.

 One could, of course, call their friends Stateside and complain about the growing pains of expat life.
 It will come across to them as a two-year-long humble brag.
 One could always confide in their friends one has made abroad and most likely they will be the ones to help one battle the crushing sense of anxiety.
 Unfortunately, they also have their own issues to deal with.
 And when it comes to getting your T.I.E. renewed it was a bit too difficult to have a friend tag along.

 Stay Humble – The Struggles of Expat Life

-With all that being said, I have to be grateful for my situation.
-I have a stable job, an apartment, the know-how to navigate the city and a network of companions that I can count on.
+With all that said, I have to be grateful for my expat life.
+I have a stable job, an apartment, the know-how to navigate the city, and a network of companions that I can count on.
 I couldn’t imagine doing any of this without one of those foundations to lean on, much less none.
-It taught humility that after the “honeymoon” phase, Madrid was not here for anyone.
-To anyone that is tackling the challenges of being an expat with or without the support groups I’ve mentioned, more power to you!
+It taught me humility that, after the “honeymoon” phase, Madrid was not here for anyone.
+To anyone tackling the challenges of being an expat with or without the support groups I’ve mentioned, more power to you!
 I truly don’t think anyone can relate until they’ve done it themselves.
-I want to offer my support to anyone who feels like the whole experience of living abroad is reaching a critical point of exasperation.
+I want to offer my wholehearted support to anyone who feels like the entire experience of living abroad is reaching a critical point of exasperation.